Tippie College of Business

 Traditional announcements are now on sale at the Alumni Association, 2nd floor, Levitt Center from 8:00 a.m. until 5:00 p.m. on weekdays.
 New and graduating senior members of the Alumni Association receive ten free announcements.
 Visit or call 335-3294 to join.

 Personalized announcements can be specifically designed with The University of Iowa’s school's crest and personalized with your name, degree, major, time, date, and place of your ceremony.
-Orders may be placed by calling (800) 837-4235 or visiting http://colleges.herffjones.com/college/iowa/
+Orders for announcements or class rings may be placed by calling (800) 837-4235 or visiting http://colleges.herffjones.com/college/iowa/

-A graduation announcement representative will be stationed in front of the University Book Store at the Old Capitol Mall on Wednesday, March 6th from 11:00 a.m. to 3:00 p.m. each day, taking orders for May graduation announcements and class rings.
+A graduation announcement representative will be stationed in front of the University Book Store at the Old Capitol Mall on Tuesday, March 4th from 11:00 a.m. to 3:00 p.m., taking orders for May graduation announcements and class rings.

-How can I order a class ring or a diploma frame?
+How can I order a frame for my diploma?

 Is there a rehearsal?

 No, so please read this information thoroughly to get a sense of what will happen and what is expected.